Data driven isospin analysis of timelike octet baryons electromagnetic form factors and charmonium decay into baryon-anti-baryon: About Charmonium decay

 The branching ratios of $J/\psi$ and $\psi(2S) \to \Lambda\bar{\Lambda}$ are found to be around 1.6 times larger than that of $\Sigma^0\bar{\Sigma}^0$, indicating a moderate breaking of isospin symmetry as expected.
 The same level of violation is observed for $\psi$(3770) at CLEO-c Collaboration \cite{Dobbs:2014ifa}.
-The branching ratio of isospin violation decay $J/\psi$ and $\psi(2S) \to \Lambda \overline \Sigma^0 + {\rm c.c.} $ is around two orders in magnitude than that of the corresponding isospin allowed decays, hinting also to a small isospin violation in the decay width.
+The branching ratio of isospin violation decay $J/\psi$ and $\psi(2S) \to \Lambda \overline \Sigma^0 + {\rm c.c.} $~\cite{BESIII:2012xdg,BESIII:2021mus}is around two orders in magnitude than that of the corresponding isospin allowed decays, hinting also to a small isospin violation in the decay width.

-This scale of isospin violation is compatible with the analysis of SU(3) flavor symmetry~\cite{Mo:2021asa} and a parameterization of effective amplitudes~\cite{BaldiniFerroli:2019abd}.
+{If putting aside the big uncertainties in Table \ref{tab:charmonium},} the scale of isospin violation is compatible with the analysis of SU(3) flavor symmetry~\cite{Mo:2021asa} and a parameterization of effective amplitudes~\cite{BaldiniFerroli:2019abd}.
 It is in the same level as the background from the continuum, e.g. contributions of baryon structure in Sec. \ref{sec:nucleon}.
 If higher precision of measurement is feasible in future, it is definitely required to carefully examine the interference between charmonium and continuum amplitudes on the measurement of branching fractions and angular distributions \cite{Guo:2022gkg}.
-For instance, it is anticipated that the the measured $J/\psi$ line shape is distorted from a Breit-Wigner form by this interference term in $ p\bar{p}$ and $n\bar{n}$ channels~\cite{Xia:2015mga,Mo:2021asa}.
-Compared to the decay width, the angular distribution is more sensitive to the isospin violating part due to its interference with the much larger isospin conserving amplitude.
-A precise calculation of $\alpha_B$ would surely be helpful \cite{Kivel:2021uzl,Kivel:2022fzk} if higher order corrections are properly considered \cite{Kivel:2022qjy,Kivel:2019wjh}.
+For instance, it is anticipated that the the measured $J/\psi$ line shape is distorted from a Breit-Wigner form by this interference term in $ p\bar{p}$ and $n\bar{n}$ channels~\cite{Xia:2015mga,Mo:2021asa}. {The angular distributions can be used to differential the origin of the isospin nonconservation from electro- and magnetic-coupling.
+The polarization measurement of entangled hyperon pair produced in charmonium decay would provide more accurate data \cite{BESIII:2023lkg,BESIII:2023euh,BESIII:2021cvv,BESIII:2016ssr}.} A precise calculation of $\alpha_B$ would surely be helpful \cite{Kivel:2021uzl,Kivel:2022fzk} if higher order corrections are properly considered \cite{Kivel:2022qjy,Kivel:2019wjh}.